speculatedotfun/SpeculateX/README.md

 ## 📖 Overview

-**SpeculateX** is a decentralized prediction market protocol that allows users to trade on real-world events (Crypto Prices, Sports, Economics).
-Unlike traditional order-book exchanges, SpeculateX utilizes an **Automated Market Maker (AMM)** based on the **Logarithmic Market Scoring Rule (LMSR)** to ensure constant liquidity and fair pricing.
+**SpeculateX** is a decentralized prediction market protocol that allows users to trade on real-world events (crypto prices, sports, economics).
+Unlike traditional order-book exchanges, SpeculateX uses an **Automated Market Maker (AMM)** based on **LMSR** to ensure constant liquidity and continuous pricing.

 The protocol features a "Be The Market" architecture where users can provide liquidity to specific markets and earn trading fees, alongside a robust **Chainlink Automation** system for trustless market resolution.

-**Now Live on BSC Mainnet!** 🎉
+**Status:** Mainnet is deployed (legacy monolith).
+Current development focus is Testnet (Diamond Router + Facets).

 -----